Trail descriptions in and around the San Francisco Bay Area

 Purchase a Map

-This ride puts together a decent amount of fire road and a little singletrack riding in an area that, I'd say, doesn't have huge amounts of either one.
-The ride does a fire road climb from Pacifica all the way to North Peak on Montara Mountain, then descends back mostly by the same route with some variation added right at the end.
+This ride puts together a decent amount of fire-road and a little singletrack riding in an area that, I'd say, doesn't have huge amounts of either one.
+The ride climbs from Pacifica to halfway up Montara Mountain where it forks.
+Depending on whether you do one of the prongs at that fork or the other, you can vary the ride's difficulty from beginner level to fairly strenuous.

 One note about parking, first: You need to know that the stretch along Higgins Way shown on this page as the suggested parking spot features "2-Hour Parking" signs.
 So, if you expect your ride to take two hours or less, you shouldn't have a problem parking there.
 If you'll be taking longer, you will need to look for other street-side parking without this restriction.
 You should be able to find something within a couple of blocks, such as around the intersection with Adobe Drive and Peralta Road, or a little further down the hill.

-The climbing portion of this ride follows Old San Pedro Mountain Road.
-This is currently a park trail topped with old pavement that's crumbling in most places and has completely disappeared at a number of brief segments.
+The initial climb on this ride starts Old San Pedro Mountain Road.
+As I've just mentioned, this is currently a park trail topped with old pavement that's crumbling in most places and has completely disappeared at a number of brief segments.
 In an earlier life, this road seems to have been one of a few roads used historically as the main coastal thoroughfare along this segment of the Peninsula before Highway 1 was built.
-Possibly owing to this, the climb maintains a very tame grade for the first 2.5 miles.
-The first mile of this stretch averages a grade of a little over 4%, and the remaining 1.5 miles averages just under 6%.
-There's close to a mile of equally gentle descent right after that, as the partially washed-out and overgrown road (now effectively a singletrack trail) descends along the folds of a hill side.
+Possibly owing to this, its grade is very tame.
+The first mile you ride on this trail averages a grade of a little over 4%, and the remaining 1.5 miles to Saddle Pass averages just under 6%.
+There's close to a mile of equally gentle descent right after that, as the partially washed-out and overgrown road (now effectively a singletrack trail) descends along the folds of a hillside.

-Then it all changes when the route reaches an intersection on a ridge top with North Peak Access Road coming up from Montara beach.
-Here, the trail turns plain evil and attains an average grade of 17.5% over almost half a mile.
-There are short bursts during which I'm pretty sure the grade exceeds 30%.
+North Beach Access Road is when the serious part of the ride begins, in terms of pedaling effort.
+Here, the trail turns plain evil and attains an average grade of 17.5% over almost half a mile as you continue climbing.
+There are short bursts here during which I'm pretty sure the grade exceeds 30%.
 This short part of the ride is not fun by any definition of the term.
 Simply think of it as something you need to get past, in order to get on with the rest of the ride.

-Including the part where the grade partially slackens but still remains serious, things don't ease up for close to a mile from that ridge-top intersection.
+Including the part where the grade partially slackens but still remains serious, things don't ease up for close to a mile from that ridgetop intersection.
 But then, they do.
 The rest of the climb to the peak will still have you working, but it's nothing to whine about.
+As you get higher, the views slowly become more and more expansive.
+The scenery northward toward Pacifica and all the way to Ocean Beach and Mount Tam are the first to open up.
+As you get higher, you catch some southern vistas toward Montara Beach and the Half Moon Bay airport as well.

-The views from the peak may not be competitive with what you get to see from Mount Tam or from some East Bay peaks, but, being a 1900-foot peak, they're not too shabby either.
+The views from the peak may not be competitive with what you get to see from Mount Tam or from some East Bay peaks, but, since they're from a 1900-foot peak, they're not too shabby either.

 Doing this ride on a day that's popular with riders, it was easy to notice that these trails have some regular local riders who know the ins and outs of not just this main route up the mountain, but also a number of side trails and shortcuts.
 Seeing that, my riding buddies and I decided to sample some of these trails ourselves on our way back down, instead of tracing the same exact route back to the trailhead.
 You'll therefore notice that our track diverges from the original way we took when we're back near the beginning.
-This section enters a eucalyptus-covered area filled with singletrack trails, some stunts, banked turns, etc. Trails here are quite technical and some descents and turns were fairly steep.
-But, it made a nice addition to an otherwise fire-road-only ride.
+This section enters a eucalyptus-covered area filled with some stunts and a singletrack known as Boy Scout Trail.
+It's really more like a tight mesh of trails rather than a single trail.
+These trails are quite technical and some descents and turns are fairly steep.
+But, this makes a nice addition to an otherwise non-technical ride.
+However, if you're trying to do the beginner-level incarnation of this ride, you should bypass the Boy Scout area and follow Old San Pedro Road all the way back to Higgins Way.

 © Ergin Guney